1st Class City

 - Piped Water, Piped Sewer, Police, Animal Control, Airport, Sports Center/Ice Arena, Library, Parks, Roads, Campgrounds, Visitors Information Center, Soldotna Community Memorial Park

 - The Soldotna Municipal Airport provides facilities for charter services and local air traffic.
-The main runway is 5,000' long by 132' wide.
 The nearby Kenai Municipal Airport, located 10 miles away, offers scheduled flights and float plane facilities.
 Seaplanes can also land at Mackeys Lakes.
 There are four additional private landing strips in Soldotna and a heliport for medical emergencies at Central Peninsula General Hospital.
 The Sterling Highway provides access to Alaska's road system.
+While Soldotna has an airport, there are no regular commercial flights available between Soldotna and Anchorage.

 - State Ferry